liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 1. Select *Clarity Kids Style Book* to start editing it.

-1. In the dropdown menu, select *clarity-kids-components* and verify that the new tokens are available.
+1. In the right side bar’s dropdown menu, select *clarity-kids-components*.

+1. Verify that the new tokens are available.

 1. Modify the colors using the available tokens and observe the real-time changes on your page.